Rüthen: History

 The city of Rüthen was first mentioned in a document of the Kloster Grafschaft (abbey earldom) in 1072.
 The area around Rüthen already belonged to the Erzbistum Köln (archbishopric Cologne) in the High Middle Ages.
 On 29 September 1200 Rüthen was given town law by the sovereign, the archbishop of Cologne Adolf I. von Altena.
 Starting in 1375 Rüthen belonged to the Hanse, an economic alliance of trading cities and their guilds that dominated trade along the coast of Northern Europe in the later Middle Ages.
 The merchants of the city had far reaching business connections and because of that were able to ensure wealth.
 In the following centuries, however, the importance of Rüthen decreased massively.

 Like many other cities in the duchy of Westfalen, Rüthen held witch trials.
 From 1573 to 1660, 104 people were tried as witches and wizards, at least 79 being sentenced to death.
-Freunnd Happen, who had been accused of being a sorcerer, was discharged after two months of torture on 23 September 1660.
+Freund Happen, who had been accused of being a sorcerer, was discharged after two months of torture on 23 September 1660.